Legal representation of unaccompanied children

 Shortcoming have been highlighted regarding the guardianship systems for unaccompanied minors, mostly due to the excessive length of the procedures for issuing an identification document when children are undocumented.
 Moreover, serious concerns have been reported regarding children who have been under the guardianship of the Autonomous Communities and are evicted from protection centres once they turn 18 even if they have not been documented or have not yet received a residence permit.
 In these cases, children are left in the street, homeless and undocumented.
 As previously mentioned, in October 2021 the Regulation of the Immigration Law has been reformed and it facilitates access to residence and work permits for unaccompanied migrant children, as well as those for who arrived as children and “aged out” during the procedure, but are between 18 and 23 years old; moreover, it allows access to work also for children turning 16.
 So far, the reform is having a positive impact on the lives of children, by making sure they are not left undocumented, as well as to avoid situations of homelessness, and it is hoped that such positive effects will continue.[2]

-Concerning the right to apply for asylum, Article 47 of the Asylum Act establishes that unaccompanied children shall be referred to the competent authorities on children protection.
+Concerning the right to apply for asylum, Article 47 of the Asylum Law establishes that unaccompanied children shall be referred to the competent authorities on children protection.
 In addition to this provision, the National Protocol on unaccompanied children makes specific reference to the cases of children in need of international protection, with the aim of coordinating the actions of all involved actors and guarantee access to protection.

-In relation to the low numbers of asylum applications by UAMs, it is worth to mention that they are protected under the Law on Child Protection, and that the identification of their international protection needs has represented a significant challenge in Spain since many years.
+In relation to the low numbers of asylum applications by UAMs, it is worth mentioning that they are protected under the Law on Child Protection, and that the identification of their international protection needs has represented a significant challenge in Spain since many years.
 Thus, even though UAMs stay in Spain, the vast majority of them do not apply for asylum, due to multiple factors (i.e. lack of information of the right to asylum they have, lack of identification of their international protection needs by the authorities competent on child protection, etc.).
 Even though among all the UAMs who arrive to Spain, some of them can decide to move to other countries, the lack of identification of their international protection needs represents the main reasons of such low numbers.

 Given the increasing numbers of arrivals in Spain, the low numbers on unaccompanied children seeking asylum highlight the existence of shortcomings concerning their access to protection.
 This is mostly due to the lack of provision of information on international protection within the minors’ protection systems of the Autonomous Communities.
+A report published in December 2024 denounced the limited access to asylum granted to UAMs arriving to the Canary Islands, despite the high number of arrivals, underlining the lack of training and information of the professionals working with UAMs.[9]

 [1] Chapter VII, para 1(2) Protocol on Unaccompanied Minors.

-[5] Ministerio del Interior, ‘Asilo en cifras 2020’, 2020, available in Spanish at: https://bit.ly/3ZDcmRj, 94.
+[4] Ministerio del Interior, ‘Asilo en cifras 2020’, 2020, available here, 94.

-[6] Ministerio del Interior, ‘Asilo en cifras 2021’, 2021, available in Spanish at: https://bit.ly/3JeTHnN, 88.
+[5] Ministerio del Interior, ‘Asilo en cifras 2021’, 2021, available here, 88.

-[7] Ministerio del Interior, ‘Asilo en cifras 2022’, 2022, available in Spanish at: https://tinyurl.com/3uey9a7h, 105.
+[6] Ministerio del Interior, ‘Asilo en cifras 2022’, 2022, available here, 105.

-[8] Information provided by UNHCR in April 2024.
+[10] Information provided by UNHCR in March 2025.

 Table of contents